General Requirements, Definitions, & Prohibitions

 A commercial bait dealer must keep receipts or records for each lot of wholesaled hatchery-raised or wild-caught baitfish introduced into their shop.
 Records must include name, address, and telephone number of seller (for wholesaled baitfish), and date received, species identification, and quantity purchased or harvested for wholesaled and wild-caught baitfish.
 The permit holder shall retain the receipts and records for at least one year after the date of sale or harvest.
 Receipts or records must be provided to the department immediately upon request.

-Note: New requirements for persons stocking fish into private ponds and public waters will take effect in early 2018.
+Note: New requirements for persons stocking fish into private ponds and public waters took effect in early 2018.
 Permit requirements will also change.
 Please consult the Fish & Wildlife Department website www.vtfishandwildlife.com for the most current information.

 Fish Importation and Use of Imported Commercially Prepared Baitfish and Fish Eggs